tal-rofe/Inflint/README.md

 # Inflint

-> Inflint is a tool which scans and verifies file name conventions.
+> Inflint is a tool which scans and verifies files and folders name conventions.

 Inflint allows you to easily set file names convention in your repository.